litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

   - No 5MB maximum, more information at: http://www.sqlite.org/limits.html
 - Also tested for multi-page applications with window location changes
 - This project is self-contained (with sqlite3 dependencies auto-fetched by npm); no dependencies on other plugins such as cordova-plugin-file
-- Windows 8.1/Windows Phone 8.1/Windows 10 version uses the performant C++ [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component.
-- [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/macOS/Windows is available in: [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
+- [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/macOS/Windows is available (WITHOUT worker support) in: [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
 - Intellectual property:
   - All source code is tracked to the original author in git
   - Major authors are tracked in AUTHORS.md